 White Bear Theatre, Fringe theatre in Kennington, London, United Kingdom.

-The venue sits within a pub building just two minutes walk from Kennington Underground Station, making it easy to reach by public transport.
-Visitors can enjoy food and drinks at the pub before or after performances, combining theatre with a social outing.
+The venue is a short walk from Kennington Underground Station and is easy to reach by public transport.
+Visitors can get food and drinks at the pub before or after a show.

 The community of curious travelers